Vinen88/Vinen88/README.md

 ## 🚀 About Me

+😄 Pronouns: He/Him
+🔭 I’m currently working on improving my skills
+🌱 I’m currently learning Rust!

-🎓 I am Jason Robock, a **Full Stack Developer** and a recent graduate from the University of Alberta's Computing Science Specialization program.
+🎓 I'm Jason Robock, a **Full Stack Developer** and a recent graduate from the University of Alberta's Computing Science Specialization program.

 I am really enthusiastic about learning new technology.
 In 2022, I learned **FastAPI**, **JUnit**, **Github Actions**, **CI/CD**, **ReportLab**, **Poetry**, and **React**.